flatironinstitute/CryoLike/docs/source/usage/imageSettings.rst

  - For setting the polar grid:

    - number of points per shell (``n_inplanes``)
-   - resolution factor for converting Cartesian pixels to polar points
+   - ``resolution_factor`` for converting Cartesian pixels to polar points

-     - Higher values mean lower resolution
+     - Higher values mean higher resolution
      - Formula is (half pi) TODO

-   - If not specified, a resolution of 1 will be used, resulting in EXPLAIN
+   - If not specified, a ``resolution_factor`` of 1 will be used, resulting in EXPLAIN

  - For Template generation: